jpaulm/drawfbp/README.md

 <code>java -jar build/libs/drawfbp-x.y.z.jar</code>   where `x.y.z` is the version number.

+Note: this does not work with downloaded file names of the form `java -jar build/libs/drawfbp-x.y.z.jar(nn)`.

+The jar file size should be approx. 1.3+ Mb.

 The standard (javax.help) JavaHelp jar file (also available on Maven) has now been included among the DrawFBP deliverables in the `lib` folder.

 Description